 Remedy

-Dealers will inspect and replace affected tires as necessary.
+Dealers will replace affected tires.

 Safety Risk